camilodoa/deig/README.md

 - Writing the discriminator

   - Testing the discriminator with MNIST Dataset

 - Using Python functions in a Clojure script

+- Writing/sketching out the skeleton of our evolutionary algorithm with pretend APIs

 ## Getting started with git